ryancrumble/node-master-class/README.md

 ## Objective

-The objective of this course to understand how Node.js works at its core without frameworks nor dependencies.
+The objective of this course to understand how Node.js works at its foundations and provide a stepping stone into building backend applications with Node.js.
+The apps are built without frameworks nor dependencies intentionally as it provides a stronger understanding of Node.js at its core.

 ## Outline